Thibault-69/RAT-Hodin-v2.9/README.md

 Dependencies :
 -------------

-1) Execute the appropriate installer from the folder "gstreamer_ffmpeg_installers" on your machine.
+1)Execute the appropriate installer from the folder "gstreamer_ffmpeg_installers" on your machine.

 2)Install GTK 2.0 with the following commands :